Actyx/chat/README.md

 ### Containers

-Containers are React components responsible for wiring UI with business logic, they accept the Fish state and a Pond instance when necessary.
-A Pond instance is passed to Containers only, so passing Pond down in the components tree and emitting events from there is not allowed.
+A Container is a React component that does data fetching, runs business logic, and then renders its corresponding sub-component.

+A Container does:

+- Have access to Pond and get state of one or multiple Fishes
+- Pass data to business logic which if valid in return will emit events to Pond
+- Dispatch UI actions to change the global UI state
+- Access global UI state which can be passed to the business logic or it sub-component
+- Render related sub-component
+- Handle callbacks for its sub-component

+A container does not:

+- Contain any UI styling
+- Contain any view logic

-Only a Container can have access to the business logic and can emit events to the Pond.
+Only a Container can have access to Pond, Fish state, and business logic.
+A Container can be placed anywhere in the components tree and should be self-contained.

-There is a separation between state for UI and state for Fishes, components down in the tree can change the UI state using a convenient hook `useContext(DispatchContextUI)`, so changes to a Fish state is done only via callback to the Container by emitting events to Pond.
+There is a separation between state for UI and state for Fishes, components down in the tree can change the UI global state using a convenient hook `useContext(DispatchContextUI)`, so changes to a Fish state is done only via callback to the Container by emitting events to Pond.

+## Presentational components

+A Presentational component is concerned with how things look and view logic.
+It could visualize the global UI state and Dispatch actions to change it.
+It does no access directly Fish state or emits events to Pond directly, it can do that indirectly via props and callback to a corresponding Container.

 ## Folder structure

 - src/business-logic: Contains all Fishes and related business logic

-- src/business-logic/example-fish/logic.ts: Contains business logic for a specific Fish, can emit events to the Pond
+- src/business-logic/example-fish/logic: Contains business logic for a specific Fish, can emit events to the Pond

+- src/business-logic/example-fish/logic/logic-types.ts: Contains types related to the result of the business logic

 - src/business-logic/example-fish/events.ts: Utility functions to create events and to send them to Pond, they do not contain any business logic